DawnPaladin/blog/_posts/2021-10-01-Hardened-backups.md

 Think about the difference between a smartphone and a desktop PC.
 Smartphones are usually very polished experiences; every part of them is vetted to work with every other part, and there's not much that can go wrong.
 But if something _does_ go seriously wrong, most phone components can't be repaired or swapped out; typically you have to replace the whole thing.

 Compare that to a desktop PC.
 PCs crash sometimes, and they can be harder to understand.
-That's because there's more _to_ understand--you can do a lot more on a PC than you can on a phone.
+That's because there's more _to_ understand -- you can do a lot more on a PC than you can on a phone.
 And if part of your PC fails, or you want something better, you can buy a new part and slot it in for _much_ cheaper than the price of a new PC.
 I've been upgrading my computer a piece at a time for ten years now; in that time I've gone through more phones than I can remember.
 And the upgrades are usually seamless, whereas getting a new phone is a hassle.

 When you set up an important system that you plan to use for a long time, like a backup system, durability is important.
-Avoid solutions that promise to "do it all," "leave it to us," "we'll take care of you forever"--unless you think that company will keep its promises that long.
+Avoid solutions that promise to "do it all," "leave it to us," "we'll take care of you forever" -- unless you think that company will keep its promises that long.
 Build it like a PC.
 Use interchangeable parts that are easily replaced.
 The more of the system you own and control, the fewer opportunities there are for companies to charge you rent and break your heart.

 ## Setting up Backblaze